netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

 ~~~~
 {: #rec-utc-grp-tree title="recurrence-utc Grouping Tree Structure"}

-   The "recurrence-utc" grouping refines the "recurrence" grouping to require
-   that the date and time values to describe the recurrence be reported in UTC format.
+   The "utc-start-time" indicates the start time in UTC format.

-   It also augments the "recurrence-first" container with a "duration" parameter
-   in units of seconds to specify the time period of the first occurrence.
+   The "duration" parameter specifies, in units of seconds, the time period of the first occurrence.
 Unless specified otherwise, the "duration" also applies to subsequent recurrence instances.

 Note that the "interval" and "duration" cover two distinct properties of a schedule event.
 The interval specifies when a schedule will occur, combined with the frequency parameter; while the duration indicates how long
 an occurence will last.

+  The repetition can be scoped by a specified end time or by a count of occurrences,
+  indicated by the "recurrence-bound" choice.
+The "date-time-start" value always counts
+  as the first occurrence.

    The "recurrence-utc" grouping is designed to be reused in scheduling contexts
    where machine readability is more desirable.